cintiaGuariz/cintiaGuariz/README.md

 - 📱 I'm an Android developer on the lookout for remote job opportunities.👀

-- 🎯 I'm always seeking ways to learn and grow in my field.

-- 💻 I am excited about the prospect of joining a team that values innovation and creativity.
+- 🎯 I'm always seeking ways to learn and grow in my field.💻 I'm excited about the prospect of joining a team that values innovation and creativity.

 You can contact me via: